kaizen-ai/kaizenflow/documentation/notes/github.md

 - You can check in directly in `master` using the right task number (e.g., `PartTask351: ...`)

-## Try not to commit to `master`
-- Exceptions are small commits that are not part of a feature

 ## Post-commit comments
 - We follow commits to `master` and might ask to perform some fixes

-## Don't follow a branch
+## Reviewers don't follow a branch
 - We don't expect code in a branch to be reviewed until a PR
-- It's ok to cut corners during the development of the code, although the code needs to be production quality when it's merged into `master`
+- It's ok to cut corners during the development of the code (e.g., running all tests or linting after every commit)
+    - The code needs to be production quality when it's merged into `master`

 ## Reviewers vs assignees

 https://stackoverflow.com/questions/41087206/on-github-whats-the-difference-between-reviewer-and-assignee

-## Do not change the assignee for a task
-- If you need someone to do something just @mention it
+## Reviewers and authors interactions
+- If the reviewer's comment is clear to the author and agreed upon
+    - The author addresses the comment with a code change and *after* changing the code (everywhere the comment it applies) marks it as RESOLVED.
+   - Here we trust the authors to do a good job / not skip comments, otherwise a review will take forever to check on the fixes and so on
+   - This mechanism only works if the author is diligent

+- If the comment needs further discussion the author adds a note explaining why he/she disagrees and the discussion continues until consensus is reached

+- We don’t want to leave comments not addressed since otherwise we don’t know if it was agreed upon and done or forgot

+- We are ok with doing multiple commits in the branch or a single commit for all the comments
-- The rationale is that we want one person to be responsible for the task from beginning to end
+   - The goal is for the author to keep the CL clear and minimize his / hers overhead